christos21/bottom_up/README.md

-# BUMP: Smart Grid Bottom-up Modelling and Power-flowAnalysis
+# BUMP: Smart Grid Bottom-up Modelling and Power-flow Analysis

 This project is a bottom-up modelling approach of a smart grid.
 A smart grid, consisting of multiple households, is simulated and a power flow analysis